 What Workers’ Compensation Insurance Covers

 Workers’ compensation insurance covers an employer for the costs associated with employees who get hurt or sick on the job.
 These costs typically include medical services, prescription drugs, rehabilitation services, and occupational therapy, although workers’ compensation requirements vary by state.
 In Maryland, employees receive up to 66% of their average weekly wage (AWW) until they can return to work.
 Maryland employees may also receive long-term disability payments, new job assignments, or vocational training if they can never return to full physical capacity.

 Many workers’ compensation insurance policies have liability limits of $1 million per incident with a $2 million aggregate.
 A business such as a contracting company has a high probability of more than one incident per year.
 In these cases, the aggregate limit covers those additional claims but is capped for the annual maximum.

 Maryland Workers’ Compensation Insurance Costs

 Workers’ compensation costs are based on a business’s payroll expenses and its employees’ workers’ risk classification.
 An experience rating is also used and is based on how long an employer has been in business and its claim history.
-In Maryland, small businesses can expect to pay between 24 cents and $2.31 for every $100 of payroll.
+In Maryland, the average cost of workers’ compensation insurance is 98 cents for every $100 of payroll.

 The formula for determining workers’ compensation insurance rates is: